mochidroppot/genimg-sd-container/ComfyUI-ProxyFix/README.md

 ## Usage

-The extension automatically applies the fix when ComfyUI starts.
-No additional configuration is required.
+No configuration needed.
+The extension activates automatically when ComfyUI starts.

 ## Testing